The airport on Grand Cayman is located 1¼ miles (2 km) east of the center of the capital, George Town.

-Possession of an unlicensed firearm or ammunition (even a single cartridge/bullet) is a serious offence in the Cayman Islands and usually attracts a long prison sentence and large fines.
+Possession of an unlicensed firearm or ammunition (even a single cartridge/bullet) is a serious offense in the Cayman Islands and usually attracts a long prison sentence and large fines.
 If you have ever travelled with guns and/or ammo in your luggage, you should check to make sure that it is all removed before travelling to the Cayman Islands.
 Visitors who inadvertently bring firearms or (more commonly) ammunition into the Cayman Islands are typically fined rather than imprisoned, and fines in the range of US$1,000 should be expected.

 Gas prices will seem very high to our US visitors, but maybe not to our UK and European visitors.
 The local pumps dispense gasoline in Imperial gallons, which is the equivalent of 1.2 US gallons.
-The current price lowest price (March 2019) for self-serve regular (87 octane) is CI$3.85 per Imperial gallon at ReFuel across from the Airport Post Office.
+The current price lowest price (June 2019) for self-serve regular (87 octane) is CI$4.11 per Imperial gallon at ReFuel across from the Airport Post Office.
 The high fuel prices are the result of shipping costs and import duties/taxes, as well as the markup by the local fuel distributors and service stations.

 Gay and Lesbian Visitors

 The Cayman Islands welcomes all visitors regardless of their sexual orientation/preference.
 Gay and lesbian couples should expect to enjoy their vacation free from discrimination.
 Excessive displays of affection by any couple, of any sexual orientation, is not encouraged.